jwl-7/c0de_gr1nd/python_explanations/remove_duplicates_from_sorted_list.md

 # Remove Duplicates from a Sorted List
-Write a program that takes as input a singly linked list of integers in sorted order, and removes duplicates from it.
-The list should be sorted.
+Given a singly linked list of sorted integers, remove the duplicates.

 ## Example
 ```